yochaigal/cairn/resources/monsters/lamia.md

 # Lamia

-9 HP, 14 STR, 14 WIL, claws and bite (d8+d6)
+6 HP, 11 STR, 12 DEX, 16 WIL, toothy bite (d8)

-- Centaur-like monsters with the head and upper body of a woman and the lower body of a scaled beast.
-Prey on humanoids, drinking their blood and eating their flesh.
+- Centaur-like creatures that prey on the life force of others, seducing their victims through hightened charm and intelligence.
+Their upper bodies are typically humanoid, the lower half any number of animal hybrids.
-- Can disguise their true form with illusions, appearing as a human woman.
+- Inherently magical.
+Can create illusions, charm, and disguise themselves at will.
-- Critical Damage: The lamia saps the victim's wisdom (d6 WIL damage).
-A victim who reaches 0 WIL this way mindlessly obeys the lamia's commands.
+- **Critical Damage**: The target takes d6 WIL damage as their spirit is slowly sapped away.
+They then become enthralled to the Lamia, obeying its every command while in its presence.